couchbaselabs/sdk-rfcs/rfc/0078-zone-aware-replica-reads.md

 ## Selected Server Group

-In this case, all reads will be done only from the local availability zone.
+In this case, all reads will be done only from the selected server group.
 It is the cheapest solution, although it reduces chances of getting data from replicas (if the server groups are unbalanced).